-How are contact requirements accessed, and what happens if a contact has none?
+How are contact preferences accessed, and what happens if a contact has none?

-Being able to filter properties by contact buying requirements depends on:
+Being able to filter properties to match contact requirements (preferences) depends on:

-- The contact having these requirements in your CRM*.
+- The contact having these preferences in your CRM, and;

-- Contact buying requirements being integrated with your ActivePipe account**.
+- Contact preferences being integrated with your ActivePipe account*.

-If a contact does not have any buying requirements, their buying requirements do not match any listings, or their requirements are not integrated with ActivePipe, they will not see any buyer matched property panels (i.e: the section will not appear in the contacts email).
+If a contact does not have any preferences, their preferences do not match any listings, or their preferences are not integrated with ActivePipe, they will not see any buyer matched property panels (i.e: the section will not appear in the contacts email).